ckan/ckanext-validation/README.md

     ckan.plugins = ... validation

-*Note:* if using CKAN 2.6 or lower and the [asynchronous validation](#asynchronous-validation) also add the `rq` plugin ([see Versions supported and requirements](#versions-supported-and-requirements)) to `ckan.plugins`.
+*Note:* if using CKAN 2.6 or lower and [asynchronous validation](#asynchronous-validation), also add the `rq` plugin ([see Versions supported and requirements](#versions-supported-and-requirements)) to `ckan.plugins`.

 ### Adding schema fields to the Resource metadata

 The extension requires changes in the CKAN metadata schema.
-The easisest way to add those is by using ckanext-scheming.
+The easiest way to add those is by using ckanext-scheming.
 Use these two configuration options to link to the dataset schema (replace with your own if you need to customize it) and the required presets:

 	scheming.dataset_schemas = ckanext.validation.examples:ckan_default_schema.json
 	scheming.presets = ckanext.scheming:presets.json
     	               ckanext.validation:presets.json

-Read more below about to [change the CKAN metadata schema](#changes-in-the-metadata-schema)
+Read more below about how to [change the CKAN metadata schema](#changes-in-the-metadata-schema)

 ### Operation modes